ess-dive-workspace/essdive-water-soil-sed-chem/README.md

 Funding for the development of ESS-DIVE's generic water/soil/sediment sample data and metadata reporting format was provided by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Science Division, Data Management program under contract number DE-AC02-05CH11231.

 ## Recommended citation
+ADD IN CITATION

 ## References

 Our reporting format was loosely based on those used by the EPA and USGS through the [Water Quality Portal (WQP)](https://www.waterqualitydata.us/), but were also inspired from other standards, best practices, and recommendations within the water quality, soil science, and geological survey communities.
-Most importantly the reporting format and templates were developed to fit with needs, recommendations, and advice from the DOE-BER-ESS community including both data producers and data users – a summary of the community member feedback and list of consulted members can be found here (ADD LINK).
+Most importantly the reporting format and templates were developed to fit with needs, recommendations, and advice from the DOE-BER-ESS community including both data producers and data users – a summary of the community member feedback and list of consulted members can be found here **(ADD LINK)**.